-NOTE: “input data” can be raw data, trained data, or an intermediate combination of them that is to be transferred from a UE (or a group of UEs, respectively) to one of learning agents.
+NOTE 2 “input data” can be raw data, trained data, or an intermediate combination of them that is to be transferred from a UE (or a group of UEs, respectively) to one of learning agents.

 It is commonly understood that the more data a learning model utilizes the better performance the learning model can achieve (assuming the data are reasonably independent from statistics perspectives or sufficiently correctly labelled (when supervised learning is concerned)), if not too large.
-However, if there is some disturbance in data collection/transfer, such as regional regulations or technical limitations (as described above), the expected performance would not be as good as the case without the disturbance (the vertical difference in Fig. 7.3.1-2); in addition, it is expected that the learning model would need to take more time to accumulate “experience” with the reduced feeding-rate of learning data caused by such disturbance (the horizontal difference in Fig. 7.3.1-2).
+However, if there is some disturbance in data collection/transfer, such as regional regulations or technical limitations (as described above), the expected performance would not be as good as the case without the disturbance (the vertical difference in figure 7.3.1-2); in addition, it is expected that the learning model would need to take more time to accumulate “experience” with the reduced feeding-rate of learning data caused by such disturbance (the horizontal difference in figure 7.3.1-2).